srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Under **Aggregation**, ensure that **Avg** is selected.

-    Your screen now shows the minimized metric for Telemetry messages sent, plus the new metric for avg connected devices.
+    Your screen should now show the minimized metric for Telemetry messages sent, as well as the new metric for avg connected devices.
 Notice that the chart title has updated to reflect both metrics.

     > **Note**: To edit the chart title, click the **pencil** to the right of the title.

 1. Under the **Chart Title**, on the right side of the toolbar, click **Pin to dashboard**, and then click **Pin to current dashboard**

     > **Note**: In order to retain the chart you have just created, it **must** be pinned to a dashboard.

 1. Navigate to the "AZ-220" dashboard and verify the chart is displayed.

     > **Note**: You can customize the size and position of the chart by using drag and drop operations.

-Now that you have enabled logging and setup a chart to monitor metrics, it is a good time for you to set up an alert.
+Now that you have enabled logging and setup a chart to monitor metrics, it's a good time for you to set up an alert.

 ### Exercise 3: Configure an Alert